 Cianchette then recommended that Ruth submit her resignation and encouraged the Town Council to take action, providing four options including censure, more frequent evaluations with measurable goals, counseling and termination.

-Donahue, who attended the Tuesday meeting remotely, disagreed with Cianchette, noting the town manager was correcting inaccurate information discussed during previous meetings.
+Donahue, who attended the Tuesday meeting remotely, disagreed with Cianchette, noting Ruth was correcting inaccurate information discussed during previous meetings.

-As a representative of the town, Ruth has the responsibility to make sure reliable information gets to the general public.
+As a representative of the town, Ruth has the responsibility to make sure the public gets reliable information.
 In two days, Ruth fielded 27 phone calls from residents confused about the labor negotiations, Donahue said.

 “I have serious concerns regarding remarks made by employees as well as councilors characterizing those actions of the labor negotiations committee as well as the town manager and grossly mischaracterizing the abilities of the town manager to make decisions,” she said.

-If town employees have a serious grievance, they should follow the process outlined in their personnel handbook, Donahue added.
-Airing complaints about a department head at a public meeting was unethical and reflects poorly on the town, she said.
+If town employees have a serious grievance, they should follow the process outlined in their personnel handbook, Donahue added, saying that airing complaints like these at a public meeting was unethical and reflects poorly on the town.

 “It’s very disturbing to have a councilor openly call for the resignation of an employee, no matter who that employee is, and basically conduct an open evaluation of that employee’s performance in an open meeting,” she said.
 “It’s entirely inappropriate, in my opinion.”